Petrograd Soviet Order No. 1

 The order directed soldiers and sailors to obey their officers and the Provisional Government only if their orders did not contradict the Petrograd Soviet's decrees.
 It also called for units to elect representatives to the Soviet and for each unit to elect a committee to manage the unit.
-All weapons were to be handed over to these committees "and shall by no means be issued to the officers, not even at their insistence."
-The order also permitted soldiers to dispense with standing at attention and saluting when off duty, while maintaining strict military discipline while on duty.
+All weapons were to be handed over to these committees "and shall by no means be issued to the officers, not even at their demand."
+The order also permitted soldiers to dispense with standing at attention and saluting when off duty, while maintaining strict military discipline when on duty.
 Officers were no longer to be addressed as "Your Excellency" but as "Sir" ("Gospodin" in Russian), and they were forbidden from executing, corporally punishing, or even verbally abusing their soldiers.
 Soldiers of all ranks were to be addressed formally (with "vy" instead of "ty").

 Despite a widespread belief that Order Number 1 infamously allowed for the election of officers, thereby undermining military discipline, the order makes no such provision.
 The elections mentioned in the order pertain to representatives to the Petrograd Soviet.
-This discrepancy arises from a proclamation issued around the same time by the Russian Social Democratic Labour Party (RSDLP – essentially the Communists, divided between the Mensheviks and the Bolsheviks) and the Petrograd Committee of Socialist Revolutionaries (SRs), calling on "Comrade Soldiers" to "elect for yourself platoon, company, and regimental commanders."
-The debate leading up to Order Number 1 included discussions of "sorting out" unfriendly (pro-Tsarist or anti-revolutionary) officers and excluding them from units, which may have been interpreted as a call for the election of officers.
+This discrepancy arose from a proclamation issued around the same time by the Russian Social Democratic Labour Party (RSDLP – essentially the socialists, divided between the Mensheviks and the Bolsheviks) and the Petrograd Committee of Socialist Revolutionaries (SRs), calling on "Comrade Soldiers" to "elect for yourself platoon, company, and regimental commanders."
+The debate leading up to Order Number 1 included discussions of "sorting out" unfriendly (pro-Tsarist or counter-revolutionary) officers and excluding them from units, which may have been interpreted as a call for the election of officers.
 While unsympathetic, untrustworthy, or undesirable officers were blacklisted and forced out of their units, the actual election of officers did not occur.